-This was followed by Cry Baby Cry in 1962 and the album And the Angels Sing.
+This was followed by the less-successful single Cry Baby Cry in 1962 and their sole album on Caprice, And the Angels Sing (also 1962).

-The Angels recorded two more albums – My Boyfriend’s Back and A Halo to You – and toured the US, Canada, and Europe doing concerts, clubs and television until Peggy left and was replaced by Toni Mason.
+The Angels recorded two more albums – My Boyfriend’s Back (#33) and A Halo to You (which didn’t chart) – and toured the US, Canada, and Europe doing concerts, clubs and television until Peggy left and was replaced by Toni Mason.
 Mason eventually left to go solo and was replaced by Debby Swisher.

 When Debby departed in 1968, Bernadette Carroll toured with the group and sang lead on two Angels recordings for RCA.
 After just a year (in 1969), Bernadette left and Jiggs took a maternity leave.
 Bibs, Peggy and Toni Mason carried on, doing supper clubs and TV in Canada and touring in the US until Jiggs returned.